Friday 26 May 2017

 Filming Teddy Rocks

-Earlier this month two Solent third-year BA (Hons) TV and Video Production students organised and carried out the filming of Teddy Rocks, a charity music festival featuring headliners such as Scouting for Girls.
+Earlier this month two Solent third-year BA (Hons) TV Production students organised and carried out the filming of Teddy Rocks, a charity music festival featuring headliners such as Scouting for Girls.

 When Adam Gonthier and Luke Tench first got involved with Teddy Rocks in 2013, it was a very small event that had started two years previously to raise money for Teddy 20, a children’s cancer charity founded by Tom Newton and his family after they lost his 10 year old brother, Ted, to a very rare bone cancer.